unvt/coesite3/README.md

 vector tile server (onyx with Azure AD authentication)
 UNVT members may be albe to see this, but please be advised that this repository is for a specific environment.
 Not for general use.

+Compared with un-vector-tile-toolkit/coesite, this repository has following characters:
+1. npm modules are updated.
+2. ESRI interface has been added. (see unvt/marble to check how it works)
+3. mysql is used for the session store.
+4. Some functions, such as raster drawing test and story-telling, are removed to make the structure simple.

+## environment
+I developed this nodejs server for Red Hat Enterprise Linux release 8.4.
+Nodejs v16.13.1
+npm 8.1.2
+pm2 v4.5.0

 ## install
 ```console
 git clone https://github.com/unvt/coesite3